 One of those greats is Ed “Too Tall” Jones, who appeared in three Super Bowls as a member of the Dallas Cowboys.
 The defensive lineman was their No. 1 overall pick in the 1974 NFL Draft.
 Jones said he can relate to the anticipation and nervousness draft hopefuls are likely experiencing.

 “I was a big Cowboy fan growing up,” said Jones, who will announce Dallas’ pick at the draft.
 “To be the first overall pick, go to the team of my choice, it was mind-boggling.”

 To view the Aristocrat of Bands NFL Draft promotional, visit https://player.vimeo.com/external/330512639.hd.mp4?s=687f1a06fe39ec760f3d30476ee760a9c2b3c55c&profile_id=174.

 About Tennessee State University

-With more than 9,000 students, Tennessee State University is Nashville’s only public university, and is a comprehensive, urban, co-educational, land-grant university offering 38 undergraduate, 25 graduate and seven doctoral programs.
-TSU has earned a top 20 ranking for Historically Black Colleges and Universities according to U.S. News and World Report, and rated as one of the top universities in the country by Washington Monthly for social mobility, research and community service.
+With more than 7,000 students, Tennessee State University is Nashville’s only public university, and is a comprehensive, urban, co-educational, premier historically-black land-grant university offering 38 bachelor’s degree programs, 24 master’s degree programs and seven doctoral degrees.
+TSU’s graduate school on its downtown Avon Williams Campus boasts a top-notch Executive MBA Program.
 Founded in 1912, Tennessee State University celebrated 100 years in Nashville during 2012.
 Visit the University online at tnstate.edu.